EvernodeXRPL/evernode-sdk/evernode/tutorial-cluster.md

 # Deploying a smart contract to an Evernode cluster

 Using Evernode developer kit, you can create an instance cluster in Evernode and deploy your [smart contract](../hotpocket/concepts.md#smart-contract), like you did locally in ["HotPocket tutorial - multiple nodes"](/hotpocket/tutorial-multinode.md).
-Even though you can give a single command and create a up and running cluster with your [smart contract](../hotpocket/concepts.md#smart-contract) running on it, It's important to have an understanding about what it does internally when creating the cluster.
+Even though you can give a single command and create an up and running cluster with your [smart contract](../hotpocket/concepts.md#smart-contract) running on it, it's important to have an understanding about what it does internally when creating the cluster.
 So, these are the steps it follow.
-1. Creates a single node in one of the Evernode hosts.
+1. Creates a single node in one of Evernode hosts.

-2. Creates rest of the nodes with only first node's public key in them as the [UNL](../hotpocket/concepts.md#unl---unique-node-list).
+2. Creates rest of the nodes with only first node's public key in their [UNL](../hotpocket/concepts.md#unl---unique-node-list).

 3. Creates a contract bundle with your smart contract binaries and HotPocket contract configuration containing list of all the nodes public key as the [UNL](../hotpocket/concepts.md#unl---unique-node-list).